marekkacprzak/nott3chat/README.md

 ![SignalR](https://img.shields.io/badge/SignalR-realtime-F76423?style=for-the-badge)
 ![SQLite](https://img.shields.io/badge/SQLite-3-003B57?style=for-the-badge&logo=sqlite&logoColor=white)

 The backend was primarily built by me, with some expert consulting from **Sonnet 4**.
 The goal was a lean, powerful, and scalable foundation using ASP.NET Core 8.
+The multi-LLM support is powered by the fantastic **[LlmTornado.Toolkit](https://github.com/lofcz/LlmTornado)** library – a huge shout-out for making the integration so seamless.
 Hoping to move to ASP.NET Core 10 soon.

 ### Frontend
 ![React](https://img.shields.io/badge/React-19-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)